boscoh/sassin/readme.md

 ## What is the SASS-indented-syntax?

-Okay this gets confusing: there is a Ruby program called [SASS](http://sass-lang.com/) which used to compile an indented syntax for stylesheets into CSS, known as the original SASS format.
-For clarity, let's call it the SASS-indented-syntax.

-However, SASS (the program) found that it was losing market share to LESS, and thus, introduced the SCSS format, which has a curly braced syntax to appear more like LESS.
-So SASS (the program) decided to deprecate SASS (the syntax) and focus on SCSS (the format).
+Okay this gets confusing: there is a Ruby program called [SASS](http://sass-lang.com/) which used to compile an indented syntax for CSS, known also as SASS.
+However, SASS (the program) found itself losing market share to LESS, and thus, introduced the SCSS format, another curly braced syntax to compete with LESS.
+So SASS (the program) deprecated SASS (the old format) and focus on SCSS (the new format).

+For clarity, let's call the old SASS format, the SASS-indented-syntax.

 Nevertheless, the SASS-indented-syntax is a format that fits well with other space-indented formats such as YAML, HAML, and of course, Python.
-The good news is that there are a few Python SCSS libraries (PySCSS, libsass, SASS).
-The bad news is that none of these modules can actually compile the SASS-indented-syntax format, even though confusingly some of these libraries also use SASS in their name.
+The good news is that there are Python SCSS libraries (PySCSS, libsass, SASS).
+The bad news is that none of them compile the SASS-indented-syntax format, even though  some of these libraries confusingly call themselves *SASS.

 What to do if you're a Pythonista who wants to SASS?

+This is where `sassin` comes in. `sassin` compiles SASS-indented-syntax into SCSS, which is rather straightforward: it wraps indented spaces with curly braces, and adds semicolons to the end of fields.
+This is sufficient to turn SASS-indented-syntax into SCSS, which any SCSS compiler can read, and thus future-proofs the SASS-indented-syntax.

+`sassin` is based on the [RapydCSS](https://bitbucket.org/pyjeon/rapydcss) compiler, but with better consistency with the official [SASS-indented-syntax](http://sass-lang.com/docs/yardoc/file.INDENTED_SYNTAX.html), including comments, improved indentation, error checking, and tweaked to work with projects such as HAMLPY.

 ## Basic SASS-indented-syntax compilation

-`sassin` essentially compiles SASS-indented-syntax into SCSS.
-It is based on the [RapydCSS](https://bitbucket.org/pyjeon/rapydcss) compiler, but with comments, more consistency with the official [SASS-indented-syntax](http://sass-lang.com/docs/yardoc/file.INDENTED_SYNTAX.html), improved indentation, error checking, and tweaked to work better with other Python projects, such as HAMLPY.

-The essential compilation provided by `sassin` is straightforward: it wraps indented spaces with curly braces; and adds semicolons at the end of fields.
-This is sufficient to turn `sassin` into valid SCSS, and thus future-proofs the SASS-indented-syntax from deprecation.

 If your SASS-indented-syntax file does not use any of the bells and whistles below (variables, mixins, nesting, etc.), then this simple compilation step will give you valid CSS.